The world's GREATEST desserts – how many British favourites made the list?

 algus/Shutterstock

-Hailing from the Austrian capital of Vienna, the apfelstrudel or apple strudel is popular all over central Europe.
-The key to a good strudel is the dough, which is unleavened and stretched so thin, it's said the baker should be able to read a newspaper through it.
-The dough is spread across a huge baking surface and the apple, sugar and cinnamon filling is piled into a corner.
-The pastry is then wrapped around it, giving a filo type effect.
+Hailing from the Austrian capital of Vienna, the apfelstrudel (or apple strudel) is popular all over Central Europe.
+The key to a good strudel is the dough, which is unleavened – and stretched so thin that it's said that the baker should be able to read a newspaper through it.
+The dough is spread across a huge baking surface, and the apple, sugar and cinnamon filling is piled into a corner.
+The pastry is then wrapped around it, giving a filo-like effect.
 After baking, this bundle of perfection is usually served with ice cream, whipped cream or custard.

 3. Apple pie, various locations